Interview: How API-only vendors push complexity to you

 You shouldn’t have to choose between the two.

 We handle the telecom complexity so operators can focus on their business — not on wiring together infrastructure.
+It’s the difference between building a telco and running one.

 While others are still solving number portability, our customers are already live and planning their next campaign.